Skip to main content

 Key Features:

-• High-dimensional vector storage
+• High-dimensional vector storage (1536 dimensions for Gemini embeddings)

 • Fast similarity search